QEMM: Optimize

 Similar to MEMMAKER, it is a utility that calculates, and allows user to choose optimal orders of loading drivers and TSRs.
 However, OPTIMIZE allows preview of adjustments be made without rebooting.
 Shipped with QEMM and DESQview.

 QDPMI

 QDPMI is a DPMI 0.9 server driver, authored by Dan Spear.
 It requires 386 CPU and QEMM386.

 QEMM 50/60

-It is a version of QEMM driver for IBM PS/2 Model 50 and 60.
+It is a version of QEMM driver for the IBM PS/2 Models 50 and 60.

 Version 4.03 supports IBM Memory Expansion Option boards with 2-8MB memory.

 Stealth

 It can relocate memory assigned for CGA character set away from UMA.

 Beginning with QEMM version 8, it allows ROM contents in UMA to be relocated to provide more memory for TSRs.
 Additional Stealth Windows compatibility is provided with VxDs.

 Stealth DoubleSpace/D*Space

 Stealth D*Space allows DoubleSpace or DriveSpace to be loaded high.

 T386

 It allows Toshiba laptops to work with QEMM's EMS manager.